 Editor's Note: The resource URI structure is FFS.
 It depends on the contents of a DNS base pattern, e.g. whether different resources might be defined if a DNS base pattern may contain either MDTs or DNS Server IP address, or to differentiate DNS base patterns for DNS Query and for DNS Response messages

-6.2.3.2 Resource: DNS Base Patterns collection

-6.2.3.2.1 Description

-This resource represents the collection of the individual DNS Base Patterns created in the EASDF.

-This resource is modelled with the Collection resource archetype (see clause C.2 of 3GPP TS 29.501 [5]).

-6.2.3.2.2 Resource Definition

-Resource URI: {apiRoot}/neasdf-dnsbasepattern/<apiVersion>/dns-base-patterns

-This resource shall support the resource URI variables defined in table 6.2.3.2.2-1.